karthikiyengar/portfolio/content/fp-patterns.md

 //=> Nothing
 ```

 Great.
-We’ve made sure our function always returns a Nothing if it doesn’t receive an Array.
+We’ve made sure our function always returns a `Nothing` if it doesn’t receive an array.
 Is this enough, though?

 ```javascript
 totalLength(["stairway", "to", undefined]);
 //=> TypeError: x is undefined
 ```

 Not really.
-Our function doesn’t guarantee that the contents of the list won’t hold any surprises.
-One of the ways we could solve this would be to define a safeLength function that only works with strings:
+Our function doesn’t guarantee that the contents won’t hold any surprises.
+One of the ways we could solve this would be to define a `safeLength` function that only works with strings:

 ```javascript
 // safeLength :: a -> Maybe Number
 const safeLength = safeLift(isString, length);
 ```

-If we use safeLength instead of length as our mapping function, we would receive a [Maybe Number] instead of a [Number] and we cannot use our sumfunction anymore.
-Here’s where sequence comes in handy.
+If we use `safeLength` instead of length as our mapping function, we would receive a `[Maybe Number]` instead of a `[Number]` and we cannot use our `sum` function anymore.
+Here’s where `sequence` comes in handy.

 ```javascript
 import { sequence, Maybe, Identity } from "crocks";